coinwise-io/zrobank-doc-api/docs/caas/serialization.md

 ## Snake case

-Data serialization in the ZroBank API requires all response requests to follow the snake case convention to ensure proper integration with the system.
+Data serialization in the Zro Bank API requires all response requests to follow the snake case convention to ensure proper integration with the system.

 ## Data